Christian pacifism: Conversion of the Roman Empire

 After the Roman Emperor Constantine converted in AD 312 and began to conquer "in Christ's name", Christianity became entangled with the state, and warfare and violence were increasingly justified by influential Christians.
-For example, Augustine of Hippo advocated for state persecution of Donatists, while, according to Athanasius, "it is not right to kill, yet in war it is lawful and praiseworthy to destroy the enemy; accordingly not only are they who have distinguished themselves in the field held worthy of great honours, but monuments are put up proclaiming their achievements."
+For example, St. Augustine of Hippo advocated for state persecution of Donatists, while, according to Athanasius, "it is not right to kill, yet in war it is lawful and praiseworthy to destroy the enemy; accordingly not only are they who have distinguished themselves in the field held worthy of great honours, but monuments are put up proclaiming their achievements."
 Some scholars believe that "the accession of Constantine terminated the pacifist period in church history."
 Nevertheless, the tradition of Christian pacifism was carried on by a few dedicated Christians throughout the ages, such as Martin of Tours, who converted during the early days of Christianity in Europe.
 Martin, who was then a young soldier, declared in AD 336, "I am a soldier of Christ.
 I cannot fight."
 He was jailed for this action, but later released, eventually becoming just the third Bishop of Tours.
 Jerome also writes, "To die is the lot of all, to commit homicide only of the weak man."